Life in the Boarding Department

 ‘Students enjoy a range of activities within the facility, the local community and surrounding areas.
 They say they have a choice and staff will accommodate their requests.’
 Ofsted 2015

-Activities take place after homework and include such things as volleyball, swimming, basketball, CCF etc. We encourage students to take part in charity events for local causes and there is always room for game of football, in the yard or across the lane in our orchard, and the opportunity to use the on-site gym facilities
+Activities take place after homework and include such things as volleyball, swimming, basketball, bell-ringing and CCF etc. We encourage students to take part in charity events for local causes and there is always room for game of football in the yard, or across the lane in our orchard, and the opportunity to use the on-site gym facilities.

 At the weekend students are given small chores to do around the houses.
-Students who take piano have their lessons on Saturday mornings.
-There are Dancing and Craft Clubs held within the boarding houses and students are regularly taken on trips to the cinema, ice skating, shows at the New Theatre in Oxford and to sports matches.
+Students who learn the piano have their lessons on Saturday mornings.
+There are Dancing and Craft Clubs held within the boarding house and students are regularly taken on trips to the cinema, ice skating, shows at the New Theatre in Oxford and to sports matches.
 Further afield we visit such places as Alton Towers Theme Park, Cadbury’s World and the London Dungeons.

-Since the opening of ‘The Acre’, our small ‘farm’ up at school for the study of Environmental Land Based Science, boarders are able to take part in feeding and caring for the animals at weekends.
+Since the opening of ‘The Acre’, our small ‘farm’ up at school, boarders are able to take part in feeding and caring for the animals at weekends.

 Activity Centre weekends

-Two residential weekends to Woodlands Outdoor Education Centre in Wales http://www.woodlandsoec.org/cms/site/woodlands take place during the year.
-There is one in September for the Sixth Form boarders and one in June for the younger boarders.
+Two residential weekends to Woodlands Outdoor Education Centre in Wales www.woodlandsoec.org take place during the year.
+There is one in September for the Sixth Form boarders and one in June for those in Years 7-10.